Bioconductor/bioconductor.org/content/help/workflows/annotate-genetic-variants.md

 <h2 id="sample-workflow">Sample Workflow</h2>

-Performed with Bioconductor 2.11 and R >= 2.15;
+Performed with Bioconductor 3.0 and R >= 3.1;
-VariantAnnotation 1.3.9 in the devel branch.
+VariantAnnotation 1.11.35.

 This workflow annotates variants found in the Transient Receptor Potential Vanilloid (TRPV) gene family on chromosome 17.
 The VCF file is available in the cgdv17 data package and contains Complete Genomics data for population type CEU.

     library(VariantAnnotation)